Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Additional Experimental Settings

 \section{Additional Experimental Settings}

-\paragraph{Metrics.} For video generation evaluation, we follow VBench~\cite{huang2024vbench} and generate using the full set of prompts provided in the benchmark.
-We also use the reference-free metric DOVER~\cite{wu2023dover} to evaluate these videos and report the corresponding DOVER metrics.
-For image generation evaluation, we report FID~\cite{heusel2017gans}, MUSIQ~\cite{ke2021musiq}, CLIP-IQA~\cite{wang2022exploring}, and CLIP score~\cite{radford2021learning} on the MSCOCO 2014 validation dataset~\cite{lin2014microsoft}, using 5K randomly sampled image--caption pairs.
+\textbf{Metrics.} For the evaluation of video generation, we follow VBench \cite{huang2024vbench} and generate using the full set of prompts provided in the benchmark.
+We also use the reference-free metric DOVER \cite{wu2023dover} to evaluate these videos and report the corresponding DOVER metrics.
+For VBench, we report quality, semantics, and total scores; for DOVER, we report aesthetic, technical, and overall scores.
+For the evaluation of image generation, we report ImageReward \cite{xu2023imagereward} for photorealism; MUSIQ \cite{ke2021musiq} and CLIP-IQA \cite{wang2022exploring} for image quality assessment; and CLIP score \cite{radford2021learning} for prompt alignment, using the MSCOCO 2014 validation dataset~\cite{lin2014microsoft}, with 5K randomly sampled image and caption pairs.

+\textbf{Latent up/downsampler.} Our latent up/downsampler for Wan \cite{wan2025wan} is a 3D convolutional network with 3 residual blocks and one upsampling or downsampling layer, with hidden dimension 384 and about 25M parameters for each resizer model.
+Our latent up/downsampler for FLUX \cite{labs2025flux1kontextflowmatching} is a 2D convolutional network with 20 residual blocks and one upsampling or downsampling layer, with hidden dimension 128 and about 6M parameters for each resizer model.

+As already mentioned in the main text, we train the latent up/downsamplers using paired targets obtained by pixel-space resizing and re-encoding, optimized with $\ell_1$ in latent space and $\ell_1+\mathrm{LPIPS}$ in pixel space.
+Specifically, the weight for the latent-space $\ell_1$ loss is 0.01, while the weights for the pixel-space $\ell_1$ loss and LPIPS loss are 1 and 0.1, respectively.
+We use a batch size of 1, with the Pexels dataset \cite{pexels_license, languagebind_open_sora_plan_v1_1_0} for images and Aesthetic-Train-V2 dataset \cite{zhang2025diffusion4k,zhang2025ultrahighresolutionimagesynthesis} for videos.

+\textbf{Measuring $\kappa(\Delta)$.} We attach forward hooks to the self-attention blocks and collect pre-attention tokens for each self-attention head, at three denoising steps (we select 20\%, 50\%, and 80\% quantiles).
+We randomly sample 10K query-key pairs, regardless of token positions.
+Then, we apply standard RoPE rotation with offset $\Delta \in [-12,12]$ (with a step size of $0.5$), and compute their cosine similarity score for each RoPE axis.
+Finally, we average the scores over tokens and heads to obtain $\kappa(\Delta)$.
+For both Wan \cite{wan2025wan} and FLUX \cite{labs2025flux1kontextflowmatching}, we use 300 randomly generated text prompts to collect tokens and compute the scores.

+We find that 300 prompts already produce a stable estimate: in \cref{fig:rb_kappa} (a), we show that 1K prompts yield similar curves.
+In addition, due to noise shift in the scheduler, the timesteps are non-uniform.
+In \cref{fig:rb_kappa} (b), we show that uniform timesteps lead to similar results.

-\paragraph{Additional implementation details.} For video diffusion with the Wan2.1 model~\cite{wan2025wan}, we use 15 denoising steps at 480p and 35 mixed-resolution steps, with a high-resolution token ratio of 15\% during the mixed-resolution stage and a CFG scale of 5.0, to generate 49-frame videos.
-In the hybrid linear and NTK-aware interpolation configuration (PI+NTK) reported in Table 1 of the main text, the linear position scaling factor is set to 1.5, while the NTK scaling factor is set to 1.333.
+\textbf{Our configuration details.} For video diffusion with Wan2.1-1.3B \cite{wan2025wan}, we use 15 denoising steps at 480p and 35 mixed-resolution steps that combine 480p and 960p, with a 15\% high-resolution token ratio during the mixed-resolution stage and a CFG scale of 5.0, to generate 49-frame videos.
+For saliency detection, we adopt the off-the-shelf model DeepGazeIIE \cite{linardos2021deepgaze}, which takes only 0.27 s.